 Guarany

-The historic Café Guarany was inaugurated in January 1933, when several cafés were beginning to spring up in Porto.
-At the time, the aim was to renovate Avenida dos Aliados, so its café was not chosen at random.
+The historic Guarany café opened in January 1933, when a number of cafés were beginning to spring up in Porto.
+At the time, the aim was to renovate the Avenida dos Aliados, so its café was not chosen at random.

 Being on Avenida dos Aliados gave the space greater visibility and the city’s intellectual and eclectic personalities began to gather there.
 Guarany thus became an important venue in Invicta.

-Café Guarany retains the same location, inspiration and historical features, still being one of the most exquisite spaces in the city of Porto.
+The Guarany café retains the same location, inspiration and historical features and is still one of the most exquisite spaces in the city of Porto.

 Where: Av. dos Aliados 85 89, Porto